 BDS is simple to use.
 There’s no fluff or excess.
 It’s about “bottom up,” point-of-sale, and never-ending system improvement.

 Chain-of-command document production: BDS ensures that your documents are available for use only after they’ve been thoroughly reviewed and approved per you and/or your management chain of command.
 This guarantees that your staff is following the most accurate and up-to-date policies and procedures.
-As I said, BDS’s architecture is “bottom up,” which means anyone within a department can recommend a system improvement to a procedure, or a new procedure, by simply and privately submitting the idea to management.
+Because BDS’s architecture is “bottom up,” anyone within a department can recommend a system improvement to a procedure, or recommend a new procedure, by simply and privately submitting the idea to management.

 Once approved, automatically and instantly, via email notification, newly published documents, document changes, requests, questions. etc. are delivered to your pre-selected staff.
 No need to constantly check in to see what’s new and what’s changed.
 An important feature is the administrator’s ability to easily insure confidentiality of documents between people and departments.